Kaljurand/K6nele/docs/android_wear/README.md

 - FetchUrlActivity does not work with some (local?)
 URLs: connect timed out.
   The solution seems to be to disable Bluetooth and enable Wifi on the watch.

+- searching for local recognition servers does not work.
+Again, the solution is to disable Bluetooth.

-- watch does not have menus (e.g. Action bar)
+- watch does not have phone-like menus, e.g. the Action bar, but some tasks assume them

-- some actions are not available: VIEW?, `WEB_SEARCH`, `VOICE_INPUT_SETTINGS`

 - the providers of `RECOGNIZE_SPEECH` and `ASSIST` are not configurable.
   On Huawei Watch 2 by default, Google's responds to these actions, but once Kõnele is installed, it overrides Google.
-  Kõnele sets the `ASSIST` intent filter priorty to -10 to let Google win for the `ASSIST` action.
+  Kõnele sets the `ASSIST` intent filter priority to -10 to let Google win for the `ASSIST` action.

+- voice prompts use the system default TTS engine, which on Huawei Watch 2 is Google's text-to-speech engine by default, which does not support Estonian, so Kõnele falls back to Finnish.
+  This triggers the downloading of Finnish TTS data when first used, which lasts a while.
-- (Google's) TTS is very slow on Wear
+  In general, TTS is very slow on Wear (e.g. Google's Finnish takes 20 sec to warm up), so consider designing your rewrite rules without voice prompts.

-- IME could support swipe commands and show a small editor line which reflects rewritten text and editing results
+  (In my most recent tests TTS did not seem to work at all.)

 - Android Wear does not support the Estonian UI

+- the standard Android voice input settings are not present on Wear.

+      adb shell am start -a android.settings.VOICE_INPUT_SETTINGS
+      # results in: Activity not started, unable to resolve Intent.

+- other actions that are not available: `VIEW`?, `WEB_SEARCH`